 Classic Moscow Mule Recipe

-When it comes to making cocktails at home, we want simple, quick and delicious.
-Thankfully, this classic Moscow Mule recipe is all of those things!
-Like many of our favorites (hello, Mint Juleps!) you barely need a recipe for this easy cocktail.
-But we’re going to give you one for good measure along with tons of tips and tricks for making the best Moscow Mule ever.
+When I am making cocktails at home, I want simple, quick and delicious!
+My classic Moscow Mule recipe is all of those things!
+Like many of my favorites (like a Pimm’s Cup, or Mint Juleps!)
+I barely need a recipe for this easy cocktail.
+But I’m sharing my recipe for good measure, along with tons of tips and tricks for making the best Moscow Mule ever.

 Moscow Mule Ingredients

-Ginger beer.
+- Ginger beer: Ginger beer is NOT the same as ginger ale.
 Historically, ginger beers were fermented alcoholic beverages, but nowadays if a label says “ginger beer” the company is telling you that the drink inside is more spicy and assertive than a drink labeled “ginger ale.”
 Ginger beers’ assertiveness is what you want for making a Moscow Mule.

 How to Make a Moscow Mule

-Muddle fresh ginger.
-That means smash the ginger and lime juice together into the bottom of the highball glass or Moscow Mule mugs with a muddler.
+- Muddle fresh ginger.
+That means smash the ginger and fresh lime juice together into the bottom of the highball glass or Moscow Mule mugs with a muddler.

-Pour in the ginger beer.
-You can garnish the cocktail with fresh mint or candied ginger if you’d like to.
+- Pour in the ginger beer.
+You can garnish the Moscow Mule cocktail with fresh mint or candied ginger if you’d like to.

 Tips For Making The Best Moscow Mule

-The best ginger beers for Moscow Mules: Cock ‘n Bull is a classic ginger beer for Moscow Mules, but feel free to use any brand you love.
-We’ve found a lot of variance in flavor and spiciness brand-to-brand, so you may need to try a few before you find one you love.
-Reed’s Extra Ginger packs a spicy punch, while Q drinks and Fever Tree are milder but still ginger-y.
+- The best ginger beers for Moscow Mules: Cock ‘n Bull is a classic ginger beer for Moscow Mules, but feel free to use any brand you love.
+I love the Reed’s Extra Ginger brand, but there are lots to choose from.
+Fentiman’s and Fever Tree are good, too, though I find both brands to be a bit less spicy than the Reed’s.

-The best vodkas for Moscow Mules: You don’t have to go top shelf here (we honestly wouldn’t — you’re going to drown it in ginger beer and lime juice) but don’t go bottom shelf.
+- The best vodkas for Moscow Mules: You don’t have to go top shelf here (you’re going to drown it in ginger beer and lime juice) but don’t go bottom shelf.
 Something middle-shelf, like Schmirnoff or Tito’s, would be a fine choice here.
-If you’re stumped, tell the folks at the liquor store you’re making a Moscow Mule and ask for their help making a choice.
+If you’re stumped, here's my cocktail trick: I tell the folks at the liquor store what cocktail I am making, and I ask for their help making a choice.

-Invest in a Moscow Mule mug: You don’t have to serve your Moscow Mules in the classic copper Mule mugs, but somehow it really does seem to taste best in one of these glimmering mugs.
-If you love a Moscow mule, invest in these!
+- Invest in a Moscow Mule mug: You don’t have to serve your Moscow Mules in the classic copper Mule mugs, but somehow it really does seem to taste best in one of these glimmering mugs.

 The History Of The Moscow Mule

-Like most classic cocktails, the Moscow Mule is such a simple drink that it’s hard to even imagine that it has much of an origin story.
-But!
-We’ll tell the one we’ve heard, so that you’ve got a good story to break out as everyone sips their drinks.
-The Moscow Mule was supposedly invented in the early 1940s by John G. Martin, a marketing executive at a drinks company that had recently acquired the vodka brand Smirnoff.
-At the time, most Americans weren’t in the habit of drinking vodka, and he needed an easy, approachable way to sell them on it.
-So, he teamed up with his friend Jack Morgan, who owned the Cock’n Bull pub in L.A. who had recently come up with a spicy ginger beer recipe that he was eager to sell, too.
-They put their heads (and drinks) together and the Moscow Mule was born.
+The Moscow Mule was supposedly invented in the early 1940s by John G. Martin, a marketing executive at a drinks company that had recently acquired Smirnoff vodka.
+At the time, most Americans weren’t in the habit of drinking vodka (we were more of a whiskey and beer country then).
+Well, Martin needed a way to sell us on the clear liquor so he teamed up with his friend Jack Morgan, who owned the Cock’n Bull pub in Los Angeles and who had created a spicy ginger beer recipe that he was eager to sell, too.
+They put their heads (and drinks) together and voila: The Moscow Mule was born.
+Don’t know about you, but I’m sold.

 More Classic Cocktail Recipes